BaoCodeLab/SweepCluster/README.md

        gene112   128757   129668   ‐   Operon_32

 ####   The average sweeping length can be simulated and optimized using the script "sweep_lg_simulation.sh" in the package.
 ####   The maximum inter-SNP distance is used to optimize the identification of clusters.
 Multiple gene sweeping events with large distances may occur in the same gene/gene operon.
 This parameter will split the cluster if any inter-SNP distance is greater than the specified threshold.
 This value may depend on the specific species.
 Default value is set to 1000 bp, which should be a good value for bacterial genomes.

 ### Estimate the significance p-value of each cluster based on a gamma distribution model of SNPs
-#### usage: SweepCluster.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE
+#### Usage: SweepCluster.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE

 #### {arguments}
-    -h, --help        Show the help message and exit -cluster CLUSTER  The snp clustering file
+    -h, --help        Show the help message and exit.
+    -cluster CLUSTER  The snp clustering result file.
     -out OUT          The output file.
     -rate RATE        The pre-estimated mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.

-### subcommands[Dbscan]:
+### Use python module Dbscan to perform blind snp clustering without considering SNP annotation
-#### usage: Maketest.py Dbscan [-h] -vcf VCF -eps EPS -min_sample MIN_SAMPLE -out
+#### Usage: SweepCluster.py Dbscan [-h] -vcf VCF -eps EPS -min_sample MIN_SAMPLE -out OUT
-                          OUT

-#### optional arguments:
+#### {arguments}
-    -h, --help            show this help message and exit -vcf VCF              the vcf file
+    -h, --help          Show the help message and exit.
+    -vcf VCF            The vcf file.
-    -eps EPS              ϵ - neighborhood distance threshold, and the sample is more than ϵ sample points is not in the neighborhood.
+    -eps EPS            ϵ - The neighborhood distance threshold for any two SNPs.
-    -min_sample MIN_SAMPLE
-                        Sample points to be a core object need ϵ - neighborhood sample threshold.
+    -min_num MIN_NUM    Minimum number of SNPs in a neighborhood for a SNP to be considered as a core SNP.
-    -out OUT              the output file
+    -out OUT            The output file.

 ## The recomb_lg_simulation.sh is used to test the effect of different recombination length SNP clustering results